abhiint16/AnalyticsDocumentation/README.md

 # AnalyticsDocumentation

-This documentation gives clear idea of how the application is keeping track of all the events.
+This documentation gives clear idea of how the nLearn application is keeping track of all the events.

 It mainly has